wodenx/ts-mui-nextjs-starter-1f6d8/bugs.md

    - STR
      1. Delete all page content from `/content/pages`
      2. Try to create a page from SB UI
-     3. Enter / as the slug
+     3. Enter / as the slug (can't leave blank bc form does not validate)
    - ER: Page is created normally at `index.md`
    - AR: Page is not created with message "Encountered an error when trying to create a new Page"
+   - Notes: If this is intended, then it is required that a developer create the first page entry in `/content/pages` - is that the intention?
+Perhaps it would be better if this was created automatically using the default values.
 2. Cannot move page
    - STR
      1. Restore page content